 from “All Who Do Not Know God Are Those Who Oppose God” in The Word Appears in the Flesh

 No matter how great an understanding man has of the Bible, it remains nothing more than words, for man does not understand the substance of the Bible.
-When man reads the Bible, he may receive some truths, explain some words or scrutinize some famous passages and quotes, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and Jesus, and man is unable to unravel the mystery of such work.
-Therefore, the mystery of the six-thousand-year management plan is the greatest mystery, the one most hidden and utterly inconceivable to man.
-None can directly understand the will of God, unless He Himself explains and opens up to man, otherwise, they will forever remain riddles to man and forever remain sealed mysteries.
-Never mind those in the religious world; if you were not told today, neither would you be able to understand.
+In reading the Bible, man may understand some truths, explain some words, or subject some famous passages and chapters to his petty scrutiny, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and of Jesus, and man has no way of unraveling the mystery of this work.
+Therefore, the mystery of the six-thousand-year plan of management is the greatest mystery, the most profoundly hidden, and wholly unfathomable to man.
+No one can directly grasp the will of God, unless He Himself explains and opens it up to man; otherwise, these things will forever remain riddles to man, remaining forever sealed mysteries.
+Never mind those in the religious world; if you had not been told today, you would not have grasped it either.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh